viswa2/DevOps/aws-fundamentals/README.md

 •	Designed for frequently accessed data.
-•	Stores data in a minimum of three Availability Zones Amazon S3 Standard provides high availability for objects.
-This makes it a good choice for a wide range of use cases, such as websites, content distribution, and data analytics.
-Amazon S3 Standard has a higher cost than other storage classes intended for infrequently accessed data and archival storage.
+•	Stores data in a minimum of three Availability Zones Amazon S3 Standard provides `high availability for objects` This makes it a good choice for a wide range of use cases, such as `websites, content distribution, and data analytics.` Amazon S3 Standard has a higher cost than other storage classes intended for infrequently accessed data and archival storage.

 `Amazon S3 Standard-Infrequent Access (S3 Standard-IA)`

 •	Ideal for infrequently accessed data.
 •	Like Amazon S3 Standard but has a lower storage price and higher retrieval price.
-Amazon S3 Standard-IA is ideal for data infrequently accessed but requires high availability when needed.
-Both Amazon S3 Standard and Amazon S3 Standard-IA store data in a minimum of three Availability Zones.
+Amazon S3 Standard-IA is ideal for data `infrequently accessed but requires high availability when needed.` Both Amazon S3 Standard and Amazon S3 Standard-IA store data in a minimum of three Availability Zones.
 Amazon S3 Standard-IA provides the same level of availability as Amazon S3 Standard but with a lower storage price and a higher retrieval price.

 `Amazon S3 One Zone-Infrequent Access (S3 One Zone-IA)`